Felicia Hill-Briggs

-Felicia Hill-Briggs is an American behavioral and social scientist.
+Felicia Hill-Briggs was an American behavioral and social scientist.

 Early life and education

 Hill-Briggs was diagnosed with type 1 diabetes at the age of nine.
 She received her bachelor's degree in psychology from American University and her doctoral degree in Clinical Psychology and Health Psychology from Pennsylvania State University.
 Following this, she completed her internship in Medical Consultation and Liaison and Clinical Neuropsychology at New York University Medical Center and Bellevue Hospital, followed by a postdoctoral fellowship in Geropsychology and Geriatric Neuropsychology at the Polisher Research Institute at the Philadelphia Geriatric Center.